y-aoub/leboncoin-apify-actor/README.md

 ## 🆘 Issues

-If you have any questions or encounter any issues, please kindly post them in the "Issues" tab — I will be happy to help and respond as soon as possible 😊!
+If you have any questions or encounter any issues, please kindly post them in the "Issues" tab — I will be happy to help and respond as soon as possible! 😊